Medium Difficult Bible Quiz about Bible Characters.

 He permitted the creation of a golden idol during the Great Exodus.

-This event occurred while Moses spent 40 days and nights on the mountain, speaking with God.
+This event occurred while Moses was spending 40 days and nights on the mountain, speaking with God.

 -